PILOT: A Pre-Trained Model-Based Continual Learning Toolbox

-The remarkable progress of deep learning has led to significant achievements in various fields~\citep{he2015residual,simonyan2014very,tan2020efficientdet,yang2015auxiliary}.
-Nevertheless, our ever-changing world frequently presents training data in a streaming format~\citep{golab2003issues} from an open environment.
-For example, while ChatGPT exhibits remarkable inference capabilities, it faces limitations in promptly delivering up-to-date information to users.
-This limitation arises from the substantial cost associated with daily retraining of a GPT model on new data.
-Consequently, the ability to continually update the model becomes critically essential.
-In response to this challenge, continual learning~\citep{de2021continual} has been proposed to enable models to learn from streaming data.
-Mitigating \emph{catastrophic forgetting}~\citep{mccloskey1989catastrophic} remains a central concern in continual learning, and numerous methods have been devised~\citep{liu2021rmm,douillard2022dytox,zhao2021mgsvf,zhao2021memory,sunexploring,wang2022sparcl,zhangsimple,liu2021adaptive,wang2022beef} to ensure continuous learning from incoming new data without forgetting former knowledge.
-In this paper, we mainly focus on the Class-Incremental Learning~\citep{zhou2023deep} setting, which is a typical case of continual learning.
+\begin{multicols}{2} The rapid advancements in deep learning have resulted in significant achievements across various fields.
+However, our ever-changing world often presents training data in a streaming format from an open environment.
+For example, while ChatGPT demonstrates exceptional inference capabilities, it struggles to provide users with the most up-to-date information.
+This challenge arises from the high costs associated with retraining a GPT model on new data daily.
+Therefore, the ability to continually update the model is critically important.
+Continual learning has been proposed as a solution to this challenge, allowing models to learn from streaming data.
+A major concern in continual learning is \emph{catastrophic forgetting}, where models forget previously learned information when acquiring new knowledge.
+Many methods have been developed to address this issue and enable models to learn from new data without forgetting former knowledge.
+In this paper, we focus on the Class-Incremental Learning (CIL) setting, which is a common scenario in continual learning.\looseness=-1

-Traditional approaches assume that the model is ``trained from scratch".
-However, With the rapid development of pre-training techniques~\citep{han2021pre}, recent advancements in pre-training made the utilization of Pre-Trained Models (PTMs) significantly facilitate downstream tasks.
-These PTMs are typically trained with extensive corpus~\citep{radford2021learning} or massive images~\citep{deng2009imagenet,ridnik2021imagenet}, resulting in robust generalizability.
-Consequently, research in CIL is transitioning from training models from scratch to utilizing the power of PTMs, \eg, ~\citep{wang2022learning,wang2022dualprompt,smith2023coda,zhou2023revisiting,zhou2023learning}.